-Revenue is measured based on transaction price, which is the fair value of the consideration received or receivable, stated net of discounts, returns and value added tax.
-Transaction price is recognised based on the price specified in the contract, net of the estimated sales incentives/ discounts.
+Revenue is measured based on transaction price (net of variable consideration) allocated to that performance obligation.
+The transaction price of the goods and services to a customer is based on the price specified in the contract and is net of variable consideration on account of estimated sales incentives / discounts offered by the Company.
 Accumulated experience is used to estimate and provide for the discounts/ right of return, using the expected value method.